otrack/cloud-computing-infrastructures/zk/README.md

 ZooKeeper is a fault-tolerant coordination kernel.
 It is at the core of the [Hadoop](http://hadoop.apache.org/) stack, a suite of softwares to mine big data.
 A coordination kernel is a type of service that allows a set of machines to synchronize in order to successfully complete a task.
-ZooKeeper offers an API similar to a file system with some convenient additions such as watches, sequential and ephemeral nodes.
+ZooKeeper offers an API similar to a file system with some convenient additions such as watches, sequential, and ephemeral nodes.

 **[TASK]** Read the slides available [here](https://www.usenix.org/legacy/event/atc10/tech/slides/hunt.pdf) and presenting an overview of the ZooKeeper service.